Corporate income tax (CIT)

 - A person is allowed a deduction for 300% of the amount of salary or wages paid between 1 April 2020 to 31 December 2020 to an employee affected by COVID-19 and who is required by the Ministry of Health and Medical Services to be quarantined.

 - A 300% tax deduction will be available for cash donation made to the COVID-19 Fund.

-- Hotel short life investment package incentive has been revised to include construction of new hotel with capital investment of FJ $250,000 or more (previously FJ $7,000,000) subject to certain conditions.
+- The hotel short life investment package incentive has been revised to include construction of new hotel with capital investment of FJD 250,000 or more (previously FJD 7 million), subject to certain conditions.

-- Hotel standard allowance incentive has been revised to include existing hotels (previously only applicable to new hotels).
+- The hotel standard allowance incentive has been revised to include existing hotels (previously only applicable to new hotels).

-The following amendments to the Fiji Income Tax Act (FITA) 2015 and its Regulations are effective from 1 August 2019 unless indicated otherwise:
+The following amendments to the FITA 2015 and its Regulations are effective from 1 August 2019 unless indicated otherwise: